Shree K. Nayar: Research

-Nayar's research is in the field of computational imaging and computer vision and focuses on the creation of novel cameras, physics based models for vision and graphics, and algorithms for image understanding.
-His work is motivated by applications in the fields of machine vision, digital imaging, computer graphics, robotics, and human-computer interactions.
-Nayar developed the concept of computational cameras and is a leading researcher in the field of computational imaging and computer vision.
+Nayar's research is in the fields of computational imaging and computer vision and focuses on the creation of novel cameras, physics based models for vision and graphics, and algorithms for image understanding.
+His work is motivated by applications in the fields of digital imaging, computer vision, computer graphics, robotics, and human-computer interactions.
+Nayar developed the concept of computational cameras.
 The field of computational photography is organized according to a taxonomy proposed by him.

 Nayar's inventions include cameras that can capture 360 degree, high dynamic range, and three-dimensional images.
 He demonstrated the concept of a self-powered camera that can produce video using power harvested by the light captured by the camera without requiring an external power source.
 His method of using assorted pixels for single-shot high dynamic range imaging has been incorporated into image sensors that are currently being used by cameras in smartphones, tablets and other mobile devices.
+A recent example of assorted pixels is the widely used Quad Bayer image sensor.
 In 2017, Popular Photography published a profile of Nayar that describes his impact on digital imaging and smartphone cameras.

-Nayar developed the Oren–Nayar Reflectance Model in collaboration with Michael Oren in 1994, which is widely used in commercial graphics rendering packages.
+Nayar developed the Oren–Nayar Reflectance Model in collaboration with Michael Oren in 1994, which is used in commercial graphics rendering packages.
 In 2009, he created the Bigshot Camera, a kid-friendly digital camera designed for experiential learning.
 Workshops and programs designed around the Bigshot camera have been used to educate middle school students around the world, in particular in underserved communities.
-As of August 2021, he has published over 300 scientific publications, holds over 80 patents on inventions related to imaging, computer vision and robotics, his publications have been cited close to 60,000 times, and he has an h-index of 129.
+As of November 2025, he has published over 300 scientific publications, holds over 100 patents on inventions related to imaging, computer vision and robotics, his publications have been cited over 72,000 times, and he has an h-index of 142.
 In March 2021, Nayar made publicly available a lecture series titled First Principles of Computer Vision.